List of extrasolar candidates for liquid water: HD 28185 b

 HD 28185 b was the first exoplanet to be detected in the habitable zone.
 The planet has only been detected indirectly, but is believed to be a gas giant, with no solid surface.
-Some scientists have argued that it could have moons large and stable enough to have oceans.
+Some scientists have argued that it could have moons large and stable enough to have oceans and probably life.

 HD 85512 b

 HD 85512 b was discovered in August 2011.
 It is larger than Earth, but small enough to be probably a rocky world.
 It is on the borders of its star's habitable zone and might have liquid water, and is a potential candidate for a life-supporting world.
+However, some later work suggests that the detection is a result of an error and the planet may not exist.

 MOA-2007-BLG-192Lb

 MOA-2007-BLG-192Lb is a small planet orbiting a small star.
 It is about 3 Earth masses, currently the second smallest detected extrasolar planet orbiting a normal star, after Gliese 581 e.

 The planet orbits its host star or brown dwarf with an orbital radius similar to that of Venus.
 But the host is likely to be between 3,000 and 1 million times fainter than the Sun, so the top of the planet's atmosphere is likely to be colder than Pluto.
 However, the planet is likely to maintain a massive atmosphere that would allow warmer temperatures at lower altitudes.
-It is even possible that interior heating by radioactive decay would be sufficient to make the surface as warm as the Earth, but theory suggests that the surface may be completely covered by a very deep ocean.
+It is even possible that interior heating by radioactive decay would be sufficient to make the surface as warm as the Earth, but theory suggests that the surface may be completely covered by a very deep ocean. life here will have to look for analogues of photosynthesis.